chromaui/chromatic-docs/src/content/notInNavigation/visual-testing-addon.md

 ![Confirm UI changes in Storybook](../../images/visual-tests-accept-all.png)

-If you accept a change, the addon provides an "Unaccept" button in the addon panel that allows you to revert it.
+If you accept a change but want to revert the acceptance, the addon provides an "Unaccept" button that allows you to do just that.
 This resets the status to "unreviewed," updates Storybook's sidebar, and syncs the change with Chromatic.

 ![Revert UI changes in Storybook](../../images/visual-tests-unaccept.png)